flyocloud/nitro-php-sdk/docs/Api/ConfigApi.md

 Get Config

-Return the nitro cms config including pages, paths and everything which is required for a layout.
+Return the nitro config including pages, paths and everything which is required for a layout.

 ### Example